 New teams wanting to enter a higher Division must demonstrate to the Committee that the team has eight (8) or more players that have been registered for a team in the same division, or higher, in the preceding two seasons.
 Such teams may be placed in that division as determined by the Committee.

-No new team will be accepted once the HockeyHK League has commenced.Promotion and Relegation
+No new team will be accepted once the HockeyHK League has commenced.

+No Affiliated Club shall have more than two (2) teams entered into any single Division, with a possible exception in the lowest division.

+Promotion and Relegation

 Points for league matches will be awarded as follows: